Last Updated on February 10, 2023 by Matt

 This is an oversimplification, but usually the higher the charge/capacity, the greater the range.
 It makes sense when you think about it – the bigger capacity for storing energy the battery has, the more energy it can provide over time.

-For many users (myself included), this is by far the most important feature, and exactly why the battery is so important in an electric scooter.
+For many users (myself included), this is by far the most important feature of electric scooters, and exactly why the battery is so important.

 Besides the range, the battery affects another critical feature of the scooter, and that’s its power.
 Power will determine the maximum speed that the scooter can achieve, and how well it will climb hills.